 Specifically, the brand is nominated for “Best Use of Technology by a Publisher.”

-To be nominated in this category, National Review used our pure-play customer data platform to increase subscriptions four-fold without any paid marketing efforts and increased its webathon donations 2.5 times.
+To be nominated in this category, National Review used our pure-play customer data platform (CDP) to increase subscriptions four-fold without any paid marketing efforts and increased its webathon donations 2.5 times.